Migas77/eShop_AS_108287/README.md

 As one of the goals of the project was to mask or exclude sensitive data not only from telemetry, but also from logs, I've created a common static class DataMasking (in [eShop.ServiceDefaults/Processors/DataMasking.cs](https://github.com/Migas77/eShop_AS_108287/blob/main/src/eShop.ServiceDefaults/Processors/DataMasking.cs#L5)), where the following is defined:
 - a private dictionary ``SensitiveKeys`` mapping the keys to be masked with the minimum number of masked characters in the corresponding value;
 - a function ``Mask(KeyValuePair<string, string> tag)``, which given a key-value pair (a tag from an activity), masks the value according to the keys and values specified in the ``SensitiveKeys`` dictionary;
-- a function ``MaskPairInString``, which given a string (from a Log), uses regex to find and mask the portion of the string containing sensitive information, according to the pattern "{sensitiveKey}:{value}".
+- a function ``MaskPairInString``, which given a string (from a Log), uses regex to find and mask the portion of the string containing sensitive information, according to the pattern "{sensitiveKey}:{value}" and to the keys and values speciﬁed in the ``SensitiveKeys`` dictionary.

 The organization of the DataMasking class was designed according to the following principles in mind:
 - **Single Responsibility Principle** (SRP) — The class is solely responsible for handling the masking of sensitive information, ensuring that all logic related to data masking is centralized in one place.